-Plan, as amended, to increase the total number of ordinary shares available for issuance under the 2021 Equity Incentive Plan, as amended, by 6,500,000 ordinary shares (meaning the number of shares voted "for" the proposal must exceed the number of shares voted "against" the proposal).
 You may vote either "for" or "against" or "abstain" from voting on this proposal.
 Abstentions will have no effect on the results of this vote.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name with respect to this proposal.
 As a result, any shares not voted by a customer will be treated as a broker non-vote.
 Such broker non-votes will have no effect on the results of this vote.
-Proposal 5: Approve an Amendment to the 2019 Employee Share Purchase Plan The affirmative vote of a majority of the votes cast by holders of ordinary shares voting in person or by proxy at the 2023 AGM is required to approve an amendment to the 2019 Employee Share Purchase Plan to increase the total number of ordinary shares available for issuance under the 2019 Employee Share Purchase Plan by 2,000,000 ordinary shares (meaning the number of shares voted "for" the proposal must exceed the number of shares voted "against" the proposal).
+Proposal 4: Approve an Amendment to the 2021 Equity Incentive Plan, The affirmative vote of a majority of the votes cast by holders of as amended ordinary shares voting in person or by proxy at the 2024 AGM is required to approve an amendment to the 2021 Equity Incentive Plan, as amended, to increase the total number of ordinary shares available for issuance under the 2021 Equity Incentive Plan, as amended, by 5,000,000 ordinary shares (meaning the number of shares voted "for" the proposal must exceed the number of shares voted "against" the proposal).
 You may vote either "for" or "against" or "abstain" from voting on this proposal.
 Abstentions will have no effect on the results of this vote.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name with respect to this proposal.
 As a result, any shares not voted by a customer will be treated as a broker non-vote.
 Such broker non-votes will have no effect on the results of this vote.
-Proposal 6: Authorize the Board to Allot and Issue Ordinary Shares of the Company The affirmative vote of a majority of the votes cast by holders of ordinary shares voting in person or by proxy at the 2023 AGM is required to authorize the Board to allot and issue ordinary shares of the Company (meaning the number of shares voted "for" the proposal must exceed the number of shares voted "against" the proposal).
+Proposal 5: Authorize the Board to Allot and Issue Ordinary Shares of The affirmative vote of a majority of the votes cast by holders of ordinary shares voting in person or by proxy at the 2024 AGM is the Company required to authorize the Board to allot and issue ordinary shares of the Company (meaning the number of shares voted "for" the proposal must exceed the number of shares voted "against" the proposal).
 You may vote either "for" or "against" or "abstain" from voting on this proposal.
 Abstentions will have no effect on the results of this vote.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name with respect to this proposal.
-As a result, any shares not voted by a customer will be treated as a broker non-vote.
-Such broker non-votes will have no effect on the results of this vote.
-Proposal 7: Approve a Non-Binding Advisory Resolution on the Compensation of our Named Executive Officers This non-binding advisory resolution is being proposed to shareholders as required pursuant to Section 14A of the Exchange Act.
+As a result, any shares not voted by a customer will be treated as a broker this vote.

+non-vote.
+Such broker non-votes will have no effect on the results of

+Proposal 6: Approve a Non-Binding Advisory Resolution on the Compensation of our Named Executive Officers This non-binding advisory resolution is being proposed to shareholders as required pursuant to Section 14A of the Exchange Act.
 The shareholders' vote on this proposal is solely advisory and non-binding in nature, will have no legal effect for purposes of Singapore law and will not be enforceable against our Company or our Board.
 For the avoidance of doubt, this is not an Ordinary Resolution.

-The affirmative vote of a majority of the votes cast by holders of ordinary shares voting in person or by proxy at the 2023 AGM is required to approve, on a non-binding, advisory basis only, the compensation of our named executive officers, as described in this proxy statement (meaning the number of shares voted "for" the proposal must exceed the number of shares voted "against" the proposal).
+The affirmative vote of a majority of the votes cast by holders of ordinary shares voting in person or by proxy at the 2024 AGM is required to approve, on a non-binding, advisory basis only, the compensation of our named executive officers, as described in this proxy statement (meaning the number of shares voted "for" the proposal must exceed the number of shares voted "against" the proposal).